 The collaboration featured a world premiere in september 2009, of a new work “The Sombrero Galaxy”, composed for the Grieg duo and Barthel, by Estonian composer Urmas Sisask, for which the composer used Barthel’s Sombrero poster as inspiration.
 More information can be found in the article on p.16/17 of the July 2011 issue of the Journal “Communicating Astronomy to the Public”.

-Summarizing the views which he developed through many years of publicly discussing the relation between science and religion, and motivated by a question of a 7-year old elementary school pupil, Peter Barthel published his short, unique booklet “Professor, bestaat God?” (“Professor, does God exist?”) in early 2017.
-Its third printing will appear in 2018, and the English version is in preparation.
+Summarizing the views which he developed through many years of publicly discussing the relation between science and religion, and motivated by a question of a 7-year old elementary school pupil, Peter Barthel published his short, unique booklet “Professor, bestaat God?” (“Professor, does God exist?”) in 2017.
+Its third edition appeared in Spring 2019, and the English version is in preparation.
 Reviews can be found on the website of the publisher.

 At the occasion of the 4th centenary of Groningen University in 2014, Peter Barthel and his colleague George van Kooten organized the first ever interdisciplinary international scientific conference on Matthew’s story of the Star of Bethlehem and the Magi.
 The resulting book was published by Brill, and is available as hardback and paperback.